BM-BrunoMarques/admin-dashboard/README.md

 ## Insights

-This was meant to be a frontend only project, so any interactions that I am having with the backend, are being reprodruced through a fake backend that I created.
+This was meant to be a frontend only project, so any interactions that I am having with the backend, are being reproduced through a fake backend that I created.
 I did a "Monkey Path" to the fetch function, and intercept it whenever necessary to simulate the data processing and server response

-##Techonologies
+## Techonologies
 This project was all built in **React**, mainly with **Hooks** and **functional components**. **Typescript**.
  **Redux ToolKit** for state management. **Formik** and **Yup** for forms validation and **framer-motion** for animations.